frederikheld/pot-pourri/README.md

 And finally, the name is a composition of _Pot_ from "potted plants" and _Pourri_ as a word creation to describe "the thing that pours water into the pots".

 I'm sorry to bother you with my weird humor.
 I really hope you're into puns ;-)

-## Useful links

-### Testing

-- Discussion about approaches on integration testing and unit testing in NodeJS: https://dev.to/jjjjcccjjf/need-recommendations-in-mocking-database--testing-cleanup-unit-testing-28eb